Academic Integrity and Classroom Conduct

 - A second violation or instance of dishonesty in the same or different course may result in expulsion from the university.

-(Excerpted from the Vanguard University Student Handbook)
+(This section is excerpted from the Vanguard University Student Handbook)

-As an educational institution, VU is firmly committed to the discovery of truth, the life of the mind, and the free interchange of ideas.
-The University recognizes that in order for the best learning to take place, students will be exposed to hostile, offensive, and even subversive ideas, so that the students can confront and wrestle with the whole range of ideas and philosophies in the intellectual marketplace.
-It is therefore the position of the University that students should use maturity and self-discipline in accessing potentially offensive material.
-At the same time, VU is more than just an educational institution: it is a spiritual community committed to nurturing its members, providing them with good values and an atmosphere as positive and wholesome as possible.
-The Information Technology (IT) Department, therefore reserves the right to regulate or prohibit the access (such as by way of the Internet) to obscene, pornographic, and unlawful materials and the distribution of such materials over the campus network.
-Students using University computing and network resources are required to use them in a manner consistent with the University’s standard of conduct.
+Students using University computing and network resources are required to use them in a manner consistent with the University's standard of conduct.
 The framework of responsible, considerate, and ethical behavior expected by the University extends to cover the use of campus facilities and network resources and networks throughout the world to which electronic access has been provided by the University.
 Computing and network resources and user accounts are owned by the University and are to be used for university-related activities only.
 Computer equipment and accounts at VU should be used for legitimate instructional, research, and administrative or other approved purposes.
-In addition to these guidelines members of the VU community are expected to abide by all other published technology use policies.
+By enrolling at the University students agree to abide by the guidelines listed herein and in the official Technology Use Policy.

 Student Computing and Network

-VU makes available computing and network resources for use by the University’s students.
-As a VU student, you have certain privileges.
-They include:
+VU makes available computing and network resources for use by the University's students.

-- Use of Campus LAN and Wireless
+- Use of Campus LAN, Wireless LAN, and intranet

-- Use of Internet
+- Use of internet

 Student Responsibilities

-- The University’s policies on harassment apply equally to electronic displays and communications as they do to more traditional means of display and communication.
-You must not display or transmit images, sounds or messages that could create an atmosphere of discomfort or harassment for others.
+- The University's policies on harassment apply equally to electronic displays and communications as they do to more traditional means of display and communication.
+Students must not display or transmit images, sounds or messages that could create an atmosphere of discomfort or harassment for others.

 - Messages, sentiments, and declarations sent as electronic mail or postings must meet the same standards for distribution or display as printed documents.